devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 In above command `groupadd` is the command and where as `devops` is the group name.

-Now the above command will not show any output saying that group has been created, So
+Now the above command will not show any output saying that group has been created, So we need to verify that atleast that group has been created or not, To